elight/iibil/slides.md

 ## [Service Object](http://jamesgolick.com/2010/3/14/crazy-heretical-and-awesome-the-way-i-write-rails-apps.html) ([gem](https://github.com/bitlove/objectify))

 !SLIDE
-# Layering
-## e.g., Presenters/Exhibits as layer between Model and View in MVC.
-!NOTES
-TODO: Discuss how layering, ultimatley what these tools offer  simplifies managing a complex problem but sometimes with the cost of cascading changes across multiple layers
-TODO: Cascading changes are additional complexity
+# Where did all of these come from?

 !SLIDE
+# See Step 5: the failings of Rails

+!SLIDE
+# What's wrong with Rails?

+!SLIDE
+# Vox populi, vox Dei
+## persistence and domain logic should not coexist in a Rails app

+!SLIDE
 # [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html)
     An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.
-# -- POEAA
+-- Fowler, POEAA

 !SLIDE
-### Any non-trivial Rails app contains either/both
-### bloated ActiveRecord::Base subclasses
-### and
-### non-ActiveRecord domain model classes
+    I have a set of alarm bells that go off when people say, "Always do this".

 !SLIDE
-### Vox populi
-# persistence and domain logic
-# should not coexist in a Rails app

-!SLIDE
 # Are we doing it wrong?
     If the [database table to domain model] mapping is simple, [the] Active Record [pattern] does the ... job without an additional layer of code.
 If the mapping is complex, [the] Data Mapper [pattern] works better, as it's better at decoupling the data structure from the domain objects because the domain objects don't need to know the layout of the database.
--- Martin Fowler, POEAA
+-- Fowler, POEAA

 !SLIDE
-# "If the mapping is complex,
+# "If the mapping is simple, Active Record does the ... job"

+!SLIDE
-# Data Mapper works better..."
+# "If the mapping is complex, Data Mapper works better..."

+!SLIDE
+# Simple?
+Complex?

+!SLIDE
+# Heuristic

 !SLIDE top-left
-# Possible Solution: Data Mapper
+# Data Mapper
-}}} images/data_mapper.png
+}}} images/data_mapper-16x9.png

 !SLIDE
 # Clear separation between